 At the heart of the atlas is a detailed map of the city at 1:2500 showing all the sites of York's most important buildings and structures on a base map of c.1850, the first time that such a map of the city has been made.

 Most of the maps in the volume are presented as PDFs on a CD as part of the book.

 The volume also includes historic and modern aerial photographs of the city centre, and ninety or so illustrations of the main buildings, streetscapes and prominent topographic features of the city..

 The maps, text, gazetteer and illustrations are presented in an A3 stiff card binder, a format allowing for maps of different date to be compared side-by-side.

-Latest news - the atlas has been reprinted
+The atlas has been reprinted